petevdp/livechess-xyz/README.md

 # livechess.xyz

-A free and open-source chess site. he goal is to provide a convenient way to play chess with your friends without requiring sign-ups or accounts of any kind.
+A free and open-source chess site.
+The goal is to provide a convenient way to play chess with your friends without requiring sign-ups or accounts of any kind.
 Just paste a link or have your friend scan a QR code and you're ready to play.